ask-suraj/cloudflare-docs/content/magic-firewall/best-practices/minimal-ruleset.md

 If relevant to your environment, consider blocking based on GeoIP, which blocks traffic based on the country or user when an end user's IP address is registered in the GeoIP database.

-If you are interested in participating in the beta for [Session Initiation Protocol (SIP) Validation](https://blog.cloudflare.com/programmable-packet-filtering-with-magic-firewall/), contact your Implementation Manager.
+If you are interested in participating in the beta for [Session Initiation Protocol (SIP) Validation](https://blog.cloudflare.com/programmable-packet-filtering-with-magic-firewall/), contact your Customer Success Manager.